jeremy-rutman/ml_utils/README.md

 # ml-support-code-in-python
-Some functions for supporting machine learning, generally and caffe-specific
+Some functions for supporting machine learning, generally and caffe-specific.
+Currently just a dump, ideally will clean up and add install.py, examples etc

 caffe - python layers for